A-Fermo/continuity-cogsci21/README.md

 `data` contains the cleaned data of the experiments (in CSV format).

 `analysis` contains a python script generating figures 2-b and 3-c of the paper and an R markdown script for reproducing the statistical analysis.
+For the python script, numpy = 1.19.2, pandas = 1.2.4 and matplotlib = 3.3.4 were used.